priankagopi/starter-hugo-academic/content/home/experience.md

     description: |2-
         - Participated in full data engineering cycle, requirements gathering across cross-functional teams, initial data analysis, data modeling, unit and integration testing, deployment, monitoring, and maintenance of applications in Data Governance for a Fortune 100 Global banking firm.
+        - Developed a data framework utilizing SQL stored procedures, seamlessly orchestrating, and managing Data Pipelines in Autosys, resulting in a remarkable 60% reduction in manual workload.
         - Designed, developed, and organized ETL pipelines to map data from large-scale data structures to generate insights and address business needs.
         - Achieved a 90% enhancement in SQL query performance through optimization and created dashboards to help developers track their progress and prioritize tasks, increasing work efficiency by 40%.
         - Developed Perl scripts to run and streamline data fetched by complex queries and created an interactive Power BI report to monitor the Sybase database hygiene activities and organize potential risks to handle.
+        - Built test plans to streamline complex data queries, monitor database hygiene, and manage risk in QA and production environments.
         - Transformed data into actionable insights with Tableau dashboards, directly contributing to a 20% increase in revenue through enhanced customer targeting and product offerings.
+        - Received a Rising Star Award in recognition of outstanding performance and lasting contribution.

 design:
   columns: '2'